SunlayGGX/Storm/README.md

 # Modules
 - **Storm**: This is the executable that runs the SPH simulation.
+- **Storm-Animation**: This module is here to manage animation within the simulation without being bound to a specific physics engine.
 - **Storm-Config**: This is the configuration module.
 - **Storm-Graphics**: This is the module responsible to display and render the simulation.
 We use DirectX.
 - **Storm-Helper**: This module contains all helpers that should be shared among all modules.